Esri/arcgis-maps-sdk-java-samples/feature_layers/feature-collection-layer-from-portal/README.md

 3. Verify that the item represents a feature collection.
 4. Create a `FeatureCollection` from the item.
 5. Create a `FeatureCollectionLayer`, referring to the feature collection.
-6. Add the feature collection layer to the map's `OperationalLayers` collection.
+6. Add the feature collection layer to the map's operational layers collection.

 ## Relevant API